raonyguimaraes/ngs_metrics/README.md

 # ngs_metrics
-Software Suite to calculate metrics in FASTQ/BAM/VCF and generate visual reports using python scripts
+Software Suite to calculate metrics in FASTQ/BAM/VCF files and generate visual reports using python scripts